ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

 ## Diving into Tries using Cofree

 One way you could think of Cofree is as a Tree where every branch and node has an annotation `a` and the branching structure is determined by some Functor!
-For example, a simple Rose tree is isomorphic to `Cofree [] a`, a binary tree is isomorphic to `Cofree Pair a`, etc.
+For example, a simple Rose tree is isomorphic to `Cofree [] a`, `Cofree Maybe a` makes a degenerate tree with only single branches, etc.

 We want a tree where the branching structure is indexed by a `String`, so let's give `Cofree Stream a` a try!
 Effectively this creates an infinite number of